microlinkhq/www/src/pages/docs/sdk/parameters/media/index.md

 `}}
 />

-The default value is a collection of field, meaning that the first valid value will be used as the image of the card.
+The default value is a collection of fields, meaning that the first valid value will be used as the image of the card.

 <Microlink url='https://microlink.io' />